Evi-2003/SpotiPlay/README.md

 # Usage
 Change the values of: Clien_ID, Client_Secret and the username.
 You get those from the Spotify Developer dashboard.
 The username is not the same as you're email.
 You can find your username at spotify.com and then under account.
 At your spotify dashboard you need to add the redirection url: 'http://example.com/callback/' to be accepted.
-After you have installed the requirements
+After you have installed the requirements.
 Now go play a song, and start run.py.
 It will immediately start the youtube video at 0:00 and not at the point where the song is in Spotify.
 So ones the video starts, reset your spotify number, by sliding the progress bar to the left.

---
+-

 You may notice at some video's the song and the video does not go aline of eachother.
 This is a irritating issue which for now i can't resolve.
 It is simply because of official music video's are often a bit longer then the actual song on Spotify.
 Which i can't detect.
 If the song writer is singing it can look weird if the don't align.
 ## You can fix this by muting your Spotify and change the script line at line 49 to false.
 This unmutes the videos.  ---- I may make this the default, not sure yet.
 # Language